Chris Candido Memorial Tag Team Tournament: Background

 The tournament was announced in August 2005 by TNA editor Bill Banks.
-He revealed the official name for the competition, the "2005 Chris Candido Memorial Tag Team Tournament", and that TNA were planning on it being an annual contest.
-Banks also announced the format of the tournament involved veteran wrestlers teaming with young wrestlers in order to compete.
+He revealed the official name for the competition, the "2005 Chris Candido Memorial Tag Team Tournament", and that TNA was planning on it being an annual contest.
+Banks also announced that the tournament format involved veteran wrestlers teaming with young wrestlers to compete.
 The idea behind the contest was explained on the August 19 episode of Impact! prior to the opening bout of the tournament.
-The tournament was set up in a way to mimic Candido's role at the time of his death.
-Prior to his death, the veteran Candido was managing the young tag team of The Naturals (Andy Douglas and Chase Stevens).
-Candido managed the team to winning the NWA World Tag Team Championship from America's Most Wanted (Chris Harris and James Storm; AMW) on the April 29 episode of Impact!, which had been taped on April 25 prior to his death.
+The tournament was set up in a way that mimicked Candido's role at the time of his death.
+Before his death, the veteran Candido was managing the young tag team of The Naturals (Andy Douglas and Chase Stevens).
+Candido managed the team to win the NWA World Tag Team Championship from America's Most Wanted (Chris Harris and James Storm; AMW) on the April 29 episode of Impact!, which had been taped on April 25 before his death.

-In the tournament, eight tag teams were determined at random, with one veteran wrestler being placed with a younger wrestler from the company.
-The competition was also referred to as the "Chris Candido Memorial Cup Tournament".
+In the tournament, eight tag teams were determined randomly, with one veteran wrestler being placed with a younger wrestler from the company.
+The competition was also called the "Chris Candido Memorial Cup Tournament".
 The teams chosen at random were Abyss (veteran) and Shark Boy (young), Alex Shelley (young) and Sean Waltman (veteran), B.G.
 James (veteran) and Cassidy Reilly (young), Chris Sabin (young) and Shocker (veteran), Kip James (veteran) and Petey Williams (young), Konnan (veteran) and Lance Hoyt (young), Mikey Batts (young) and Simon Diamond (veteran), and last of all Ron Killings (veteran) and Sonjay Dutt (young).
 On the August 26 episode of Impact!, NWA Championship Committee member Larry Zbyszko announced that a Four Way Elimination Tag Team match for the NWA World Tag Team Championship was planned for TNA's Unbreakable PPV event on September 11, in which The Naturals would defend against AMW, Team Canada (A-1 and Eric Young), and the winners of the Chris Candido Memorial Tag Team Tournament.